 - Tell me about a time when you were really excited by a project or assignment.

-In both your interviewing and reference checking, be sure to do proper probing around the questions to make sure you get the information you’ll need to assess the candidate’s level of self-motivation.
+In both your interviewing and reference checking, be sure to follow the SARR method to get as much information as you can.
+This is critical for assessing the candidate’s level of self-motivation.

-If you use an assessment tool in your recruiting process, you can use it to create a job profile that includes self-motivation and then check for fit using a candidate assessment.
-The science behind valid assessments, like McQuaig, ensures that a candidate doesn’t fake the results and you get a clear picture of whether or not a candidate is self-motivated.
-This ads yet another data point to use in assessing for this trait.
+If you use an assessment tool in your recruiting process, you can use it to create a job profile that includes self-motivation, and then check for fit using a candidate assessment.
+The science behind valid assessments, like McQuaig, ensures that a candidate doesn’t fake the results – you get a clear picture of whether or not a candidate is self-motivated.
+This adds yet another data point to use in assessing for this trait.

 Remember when hiring, too, that you can always train for certain skills, but not self-motivation.
 It’s either present or not.
 If you hire for it, this same drive will make it easier to train the candidate in other areas if need be.